Affordable Engagement Rings

 3. Black Diamonds

-For a relatively low cost engagement ring with style, look no further than black diamond engagement rings.
+For a relatively low cost engagement ring with a unique style, look no further than black diamond engagement rings.

 You'll get real diamonds, solid gold and usually high quality rings.
 Albeit rarely under $500.